or make 4 interest-free payments of $4.50 AUD fortnightly with More info

 Boomers 100% Creatine Monohydrate

-- Very fine micronised powder that mixes easily and is highly absorbable
+- Very fine micronised powder that mixes easily in water and is highly absorbable.

 Why Creatine Monohydrate?

 Other forms of creatine supplements are available, and may claim to be absorbed quicker or you need less because it’s concentrated for example.
 Creatine monohydrate saturates creatine stores 100% and is the cheapest available option.